waverill7/Singularity/README.md

     Basic:

         object Circle:
-            {A circle with a 2-D center point and a radius.}
+            $A circle with a 2-D center point and a radius.

         method __init__(self, x, y, radius) = void: self.x = x